solo-io/supergloo/docs/content/concepts/architecture.md

 ![Gloo Mesh Architecture]({{% versioned_link_path fromRoot="/img/concepts-gloomesh-discovery.png" %}})

-At this point, the management plane has a complete view of the meshes, workloads, and Destinations across your multi-cluster, multi-mesh environment.
+At this point, the management plane has a complete view of the meshes, workloads, and destinations across your multi-cluster, multi-mesh environment.

 ##### Mesh Networking

 While the `mesh-discovery` components discover the resources in registered clusters, the `mesh-networking` components make decisions about federating clusters and meshes.
 The `VirtualMesh` concept enables the federation of multiple meshes into a single managed construct.
 As part of the `VirtualMesh` resource, you will define a federation model and trust model to use.

 `Mesh-networking` is what performs translation at the mesh level for the group of meshes within the VirtualMesh.
 There are two components that comprise `mesh-networking`, `VirtualMeshTranslator` and `DestinationTranslator`.
 The `VirtualMeshTranslator` handles translation of settings at the mesh level, mapping mesh configuration defined by the VirtualMesh to individual meshes.
-The `DestinationTranslator` handles translation at the service layer to manage the mapping of services to workloads and Destinations.
+The `DestinationTranslator` handles translation at the service layer to manage the mapping of services to workloads and destinations.
 For example, with Istio, Gloo Mesh will create the appropriate `ServiceEntry` and `DestinationRule` resources to enable cross-cluster/mesh communication.

 ![Gloo Mesh Architecture]({{% versioned_link_path fromRoot="/img/concepts-gloomesh-networking.png" %}})

 The `FederationTranslator`, `FailoverTranslator`, and `mTLSTranslator` are grouped within the `VirtualMeshTranslator` to handle mesh level configuration and networking.
- * `FederationTranslator` handles global DNS resolution and routing for services in remote clusters for each federated Destination.
+ * `FederationTranslator` handles global DNS resolution and routing for services in remote clusters for each federated destination.
  * `FailoverTranslator` re-routes traffic to targets in remote clusters when local targets are unhealthy.
  * `mTLSTranslator` controls mesh-level settings for performing mTLS, including issuing & rotating root certificates used by each mesh.